 Does cash back expire?

-In many cases, the cash back you earn does not expire until your account is closed.
-However, individual issuers may have different standards for how long your cash back lasts.
-Always make sure to read your card agreement for expiration dates and other details that may apply for your cash-back card.
+In many cases, cash back will not expire until your account is closed.
+However, issuers may have different standards for how long your cash back lasts.
+Always make sure to read your card agreement for expiration dates and other details that may apply.

 What doesn’t count toward cash back?

 Most cash-back cards offer at least 1% back on every purchase — but there are some transactions that may not qualify.
-For example, issuers often exclude lottery ticket or gambling chip purchases from earning cash back, as well as items you return or unauthorized spending.
+For example, issuers often exclude lottery tickets and gambling chip purchases from earning cash back, as well as items you return or unauthorized spending.
 You also won’t earn cash back for balance transfers, cash advances, and other types of non-purchase transactions.

 You can find the full list of what counts toward your cash-back earnings and what doesn’t qualify within your card’s rewards agreement.